NickvanDyke/Sia-Android/README.md

 siamobiledev@gmail.com or Nick#6026 on the [Sia Discord](https://discord.gg/sFCT3Ar)

 # Contributing
-This app is still in heavy development, and contributions to it through this repository (pull requests, issue reporting, feature ideas, etc.) are welcomed, encouraged, and appreciated.
+This app is currently only under very light development, but contributions to it through this repository (pull requests, issue reporting, feature ideas, etc.) are still welcomed, encouraged, and appreciated.
 I am happy to help with implementations and answer any questions you might have.

 # Acknowledgements
 Huge thanks to [SiaPulse](http://siapulse.com) for a donation that made the time spent on this many times more possible.